pklaus/wsgi-request-logger/README.md

 #### Usage

-To add this plugin to your WSGI `application` and log to the file *access.log*, do:
+To add this middleware to your WSGI `application` and log to the file *access.log*, do:

     from requestlogger import WSGILogger, ApacheFormatter
     from logging.handlers import TimedRotatingFileHandler